Best Camera for Landscape Photography and Capturing the Great Outdoors

 Also, the 5DS R is designed primarily for still photography.
 It doesn’t come with video-centric features like HDMI output or headphone sockets.

 These features won’t matter if you’re exclusively a landscape photographer, but if you want to use your camera for other things, they might be deal-breakers.

 Still, while the Canon EOS 5DS R may not be particularly brand new, it offers the highest pixel amount currently available on DSLR cameras.
 The ability to cancel out the low-pass filter effect is a huge boon (the primary distinction from its twin, the 5DS) and its full-frame sensor is substantially larger than what you’ll find in any mirrorless equivalent.

-If you’re a landscape photographer and Canon DSLRs are you thing, then this is the camera for landscape photography to get.
+If you’re a landscape photographer and Canon DSLRs are your thing, then this is the best camera for landscape photography.

 4. Nikon D850